ValeevGroup/tiledarray/bin/docker-cuda.md

 # Intro
 These notes describe how to build TiledArray with CUDA support enabled within the latest nvidia/cuda Docker image (https://hub.docker.com/r/nvidia/cuda/).
 This is useful for experimentation and/or provisioning computational results (e.g. for creating supplementary info for a journal article).
-If you want to use Docker to run/debug Travis-CI jobs, see [docker-travis.md](docker-travis.md)

 # Using
 These notes assume that Docker 19.03 and NVIDIA Container Toolkit (https://github.com/NVIDIA/nvidia-docker) are installed on your machine and that you start at the top of the TiledArray source tree.